ory/docs/docs/oathkeeper/pipeline/mutator.md

 ## `id_token`

-This mutator takes the authentication information (e.g. subject) and transforms it to a signed JSON Web Token, and more specifically to an OpenID Connect ID Token.
+This mutator takes the authentication information (such as subject) and transforms it to a signed JSON Web Token, and more specifically to an OpenID Connect ID Token.
 Your backend can verify the token by fetching the (public) key from the `/.well-known/jwks.json` endpoint provided by the ORY Oathkeeper API.